 - Read the Christmas story from Luke Chapter 1 aloud on Christmas Eve.

-- Christmas carol at a nursing home (outside so the residents can see you through the glass).
+- Christmas carol at a nursing home.

 - Shop for a family in need and share the love of Christ in a practical way.